ScilifelabDataCentre/OrderPortal/README.md

 Since version 3.6.19, the design documents are automatically updated when the `tornado` server is restarted.

-Unless the OrderPortal app is running in debug mode, the `tornado` server will have to be restarted.

-    $ sudo systemctl restart orderportal_xyz.service

 Please note that if your installation uses a repo forked from the base, ensure that you have updated that repo first by making a pull